A tale of two shuffle algebras: The extended shuffle algebra with spectral parameter

 where all terms in the RHS have $i' < i$.
 Since the coproduct is multiplicative, then all the hinges of $\Delta(XY)$ are sums of hinges of $\Delta(X)$ and hinges of $\Delta(Y)$, as vectors in $\BZ^2$.
 Therefore, $\Delta(\lhs \text{ of \eqref{eqn:hypothetical}})$ has a single summand with hinge at the lattice point:

 and the corresponding summand is precisely:

 where $\psi$ stands for a certain (unimportant) product of $\psi_a^{\pm 1}$'s.
-Meanwhile, the coproduct of the RHS of \eqref{eqn:hypothetical} can only have a hinge at a lattice point \eqref{eqn:hinge} if equality is achieved in \eqref{eqn:ordering}.
+Meanwhile, the coproduct of the RHS of \eqref{eqn:hypothetical} can only have a hinge at a lattice point \eqref{eqn:hinge} if $|\hdeg x_\mu^{(i)}| = |\hdeg x_{\mu}^{(i')}|$.
 The corresponding summand in the coproduct is:

 Since $x_\mu^{(i)}$ cannot be expressed as a linear combination of $x_\mu^{(i')}$ with $i' < i$, the right-hand sides of expressions \eqref{eqn:left} and \eqref{eqn:right} cannot be equal.
 This contradiction implies that there can be no relation \eqref{eqn:hypothetical}, which proves Claim \ref{claim:claim}.